pxl-research/tai-llm-demos/demos/tool_calling/README.md

 The `tools_weather.py` file contains both the JSON description of the functions and an implementation stub for the actual methods.

+This program is a little longer and more convoluted because it uses streaming responses from LLM.

 ## Configuration

 To install the necessary libraries use `pip install -r requirements.txt`